George Stuart – 1929-2025

 Research

-Once a subject is selected for an Historical Figure, George Stuart carefully studies the personality, contemporary texts, paintings drawings, anatomy references, even autopsy reports.
+Once a subject was selected for an Historical Figure, George Stuart carefully studied the personality, contemporary texts, paintings drawings, anatomy references, even autopsy reports.

 Planning

-With the Historical Figure and its times understood, Stuart sketches how to best represent the Figure - clothing, position and demeanor.
+With the Historical Figure and its times understood, Stuart sketched how to best represent the Figure - clothing, position and demeanor.
 Accessories such as jewels, and weapons are selected and designed.

 Skeleton